Five-Damned-Dollarz/LithTech-1-Renderer/readme.md

 Note:
 - This is a personal project more about reverse engineering the interfaces than to create a modern renderer itself, you will find only horror and code-gore here.
 - Requires a *test_texture.png* to load, it's not actually used but needs to exist to be loaded as a dummy during the menus for now (2021/07).
-- There's a bunch of SDL references that do nothing but need to be removed, so you still need SDL2.dll to run it (2021/07).

 ## The Interesting Parts
 *source/renderer_interface.d* and *source/object/\*.d* are where the most useful parts are for most people interested in working with LithTech 1.0, it should be trivial for anyone familiar with C-like languages to translate them from D to any preferred language.